levitation-opensource/murmurhash-js/README.md

 # MurmurHash.js

-An optimized JavaScript implementation of the MurmurHash algorithms.
+An optimized JavaScript implementation of the MurmurHash-3 algorithm.

 This algorithm takes a JavaScript string and a seed, and quickly creates a non-cryptographic 32-bit hash from it.